MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/encrypt-sql-connection-using-ssl.md

 ## Encrypt SMA Runbook worker connection

-Use the following steps to secure the connection between Runbook worker and SQL server.
+Use the following steps to secure the connection between Runbook worker and the SQL server.

 >[!NOTE]
 > To encrypt the connection, you must run these steps on each of the Runbook worker computer.